A guide for homeowners doing renovations.

 HOW TO COMPARE QUOTES!

+If you're like every homeowner, you probably think that you need to get 3 quotes and decide from there.
 I'm here to tell you that you're going to have a really hard time deciding accurately between all the quotes.
 They're NEVER apples to apples.
-In fact, it's more like comparing apples to grapes to watermelons.
+In fact, it's...

 Share: